kimai/kimai/README.md

 Kimai helps you track your time as well as several others things.

-For a full list of features, please reference our [project homepage](https://www.kimai.org/).
+For a full list of features please reference documentation under our [project homepage](https://www.kimai.org/).

 ## Installation